Why Is Car Insurance So Expensive in Florida?

 Although Florida law requires drivers to carry insurance, about 20% of drivers are uninsured, much higher than the national average of 12.6%.
 This makes Florida one of the states with the highest rates of uninsured motorists, increasing the risk of accidents with uninsured drivers.

 While uninsured motorist (UM) coverage isn't required in Florida, it's highly recommended.
 UM coverage helps protect you financially if you're in an accident with an uninsured or underinsured driver.
-Although it raises your premiums, it provides crucial protection against potential expenses from accidents with uninsured motorists.
+It raises your premiums but provides crucial protection against potential expenses from accidents with uninsured motorists.

 Extreme weather is a common cause of auto insurance claims, especially for drivers with comprehensive coverage.
 In Florida, weather hazards like tornadoes and hurricanes can cause severe damage, sometimes resulting in a total loss.
-In such cases, insurance companies must pay large claims.
-The frequency of these events plays a major role in why car insurance in Florida is so expensive.
+When insurers face massive payouts from widespread storm damage, they spread those costs across all policyholders statewide.

 Vehicle theft is a key factor in Florida's high car insurance premiums.
 Insurance companies view areas with higher theft rates as higher risk, which results in higher premiums for drivers in those areas.